Bridge foundation sealants increase reliability and safety

 Determining the best sealant for bridge foundations

-The choice of the sealant for bridge foundation should be based on the bridge and foundation type, requirements of the soil and climate as well as the preferences of the applicators.
+The choice of the sealant for foundation should be based on the bridge, footing and foundation type, requirements of the soil and climate as well as the preferences of the applicators.

-Sealants for bridge footings include MS polymers, polymerized and cementitious systems, silicone based solutions as well as polysulfide sealants.
+Bridge footing sealants include industrial systems such as MS polymers, polymerized and cementitious systems, silicone based solutions as well as polysulfide sealants.
 Similar systems are also applied to other expansion joints in bridge constructions.
 To determine the best type of sealants for bridge foundation some factors must be considered.

 - Debris accumulation: some sealants let more debris and dirt accumulate than others.
 This is a factor to consider especially in environments where the chance of pollution is above average.